anant-sogani/a/test-news/README.md

 [![Input](https://github.com/anant-sogani/a/blob/master/test-news/example/input.png)](https://github.com/anant-sogani/a/blob/master/test-news/example/input.png)

 ## Processing
-Clicking the button should trigger your Javascript code, that would then need to do the following:
+Clicking the button should trigger your Javascript code, which would then need to do the following:
-- Fetch The Times of India news headlines using News API.
+- Fetch The Times of India news headlines using [News API](https://newsapi.org/s/the-times-of-india-api).
 - Render the headlines on the HTML page.

 ## Output
-A list of clickable headlines.
+A list of **clickable** headlines.
 Sample:

 [![Output](https://github.com/anant-sogani/a/blob/master/test-news/example/output.png)](https://github.com/anant-sogani/a/blob/master/test-news/example/output.png)